Patrowl/PatrowlDocs/installation/installation-guide.md

 ##### 4. Install python dependencies
 ```
 cd PatrowlManager
-python2.7 -m virtualenv env
+python3 -m virtualenv env3
-source env/bin/activate
+source env3/bin/activate
 pip install -r requirements.txt
 ```
-> Note 1: if `python2.7 -m virtualenv env` does not work, please consider the command `virtualenv env` but ensure that Python2 is selected.
+> Note 1: if `python3 -m virtualenv env` does not work, please consider the command `virtualenv env` but ensure that Python 3 is selected.
 > Note 2: Be careful, next commands MUST be launched within the python virtual environment.
-The prefix `(env)` should appear in the command prompt.
+The prefix `(env3)` should appear in the command prompt.
 Ex:
 ```
-(env) GreenLock@GL01:PatrowlManager$ ls
+(env3) GreenLock@GL01:PatrowlManager$ ls
 ```
-If you open another terminal, please enter in the virtualenv with the command `source env/bin/activate`.
+If you open another terminal, please enter in the virtualenv with the command `source env3/bin/activate`.
 If you want to exit the virtual environment, use the command `deactivate`.

 ##### 5. Create the PosgreSQL database
 ###### 5.1.
 Method 1 (fast but unsecure)